bnjbvr/typed-objects-explainer/classsyntax.md

 Because `struct` and `value` aren't reserved words, they can't be used as the keyword for declarative definition of struct and value types, respectively.
-Instead, they're prepended to the `class` keyword for declarative type definitions, which are just syntactic sugar for the imperative form.
+Instead, they're prepended to the `class` keyword for declarative type definitions, which are mostly syntactic sugar for the imperative form.

+The equivalence isn't perfect, though: declaratively added methods are non-generic, and the declarative syntax enables sub-classing.
+See consecutive sections for details.

 Thus:

 ```js
 struct class PointType {